better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## Can I delete a project?
 Currently, this feature is not supported but it is on the roadmap and will be included in an upcoming release.
-With this feature, you can only remove your project from your local machine, thus limiting the number of peers who can find and replicate your project.
+Until then, you can only remove your project from your local machine, thus limiting the number of peers who can find and replicate your project.
 You can not delete a project from another peer's local machine, as they retain control over their local data.